Advance care directives provide an opportunity to participate ahead of time in making medical decisions in potentially life-ending circumstances.

 Living wills instruct that certain types of care be given or withheld, such as hydration, nutrition and other life-prolonging medical care.
 In most states, these decisions in both the health care proxy and the living will are clearly spelled out with the person signing the form making clear elections as to each type of care.

 Some states like Massachusetts have no law officially recognizing living wills.
-But individuals still possess the right under federal law to participate in medical care.
+But individuals still possess the right under federal law to participate in medical care, be it from a clinic they have made the visit to time and time again or to a new facility.
 So, attorneys often spell out the client’s wishes for treatment and health care instructions on a form sometimes called a health care declaration, health care directive, or personal wishes statement.

 Advance Care Directives in Correct Format